stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 42
 ```

 The method is now executed on the network.
-Once completed, the command responds with the value you just entered, `42`:
+This can take a while.
+Once completed, the corresponding transaction contains the respond with the value you just entered, `42`:

 ```bash
 (ok 42)